P-HOW/proof-of-training/README.md

 PASS
 ```
 Sample experiments were conducted on a 64-bit Ubuntu 22.04.2 LTS system powered by the 12th Generation Intel® Core™ i7-12700T
-processor with 20 cores, and equipped with 32GB memory.With the following performance matrix:
+processor with 20 cores, and equipped with 32GB memory.
+With the following performance matrix:

 | Message Size | Network Size | Slow (0.1 Mbps) | Medium (30 Mbps) | Fast (125 Mbps) |
 |--------------|--------------|-----------------|------------------|-----------------|